 The Ten-Year Rule has sprung up in the last 10 years or so, and it’s controversial.
 Initially, high-end RV resorts would only allow coaches made within 10 years to camp on their property.

-These resorts cater to multi-million dollar RVers that expect elite services, groomed landscapes, and aesthetics that come with the luxury level prices they pay.
+These resorts cater to multi-million dollar RVers who expect elite services, groomed landscapes, and aesthetics that come with the luxury-level prices they pay.

-The rule wasn’t much of a problem until it trickled down to the middle-income and value-friendly campgrounds.
-In some cases, campgrounds received pressure from the local or county authorities that drew connections between RVs in disrepair to the homeless or people conducting criminal behavior (Please note, we’re only stating the facts as we understand them based on our research).
+The rule wasn’t much of a problem until it trickled down to middle-income and value-friendly campgrounds.
+In some cases, campgrounds received pressure from the local or county authorities that connected RVs in disrepair to the homeless or people conducting criminal behavior (Please note: We’re only stating the facts as we understand them based on our research).

 If you have an older RV that’s long in the tooth, we recommend that you call the campground directly.
 Take pictures of your clean coach.
 The manager will want to see emailed photos of your motorhome or travel trailer.

-Managers make decisions on a case-by-case basis, but if your RV is in good repair and looks good, you have a better chance of getting in.
+Managers make decisions on a case-by-case basis, but you have a better chance of getting in if your RV is in good repair and looks good.
 While you’re on the phone, you can also ask about their pet policies or other rules if you need clarity on anything else.

 For more info check out our article called RV 10-Year Rule Confounds RVers.